Kasarani Constituency: Wards

-Kasarani Constituency
+Kasarani Sub-county

-Shares the same boundaries with what was known as Kasarani Division.
-Areas such as Njiru, Ruai and Kamulu are in Kasarani constituency.
-The whole of Roysambu, Ruaraka, and part of Embakasi North constituencies are within the sub-county.
-The Sub-county is headed by the sub-county administrator, appointed by a County Public Service Board.
+The sub-county shares the same boundaries with what was known as Kasarani Division.
+Areas such as Njiru, Ruai and Kamulu are in Njiru Sub-county.
+The whole of Roysambu, Ruaraka, and part of Embakasi North constituencies are within the Kasarani sub-county.
+The Sub-county is headquartered in Kasarani, and headed by the Deputy County Commissioner, working under the Ministry of Interior.